sebastien-lenard/landlab_flowrouting_clinic_2023/README.md

 Particularly, uses the PriorityFloodFlowRouter, the SpaceLargeScaleEroder and the BedrocksLandslider, all developed and put in production in 2022 by Benjamin Campforts (see refs in the notebooks).

 Notebook F5 also uses an experimental component FlowRouter, present in the flow_router subfolder.
 Installation doc is precised at the beginning of the notebook.

+Last minute notice 2023-0517 13:00 : Notebook F5 doesn't currently work on CSDMS environment in lab.openearthscape.

 Please reuse material citing Lenard, S.J.P., Campforts, B., Tucker, G. et al., 2023, CSDMS Annual Meeting.